-For example, if prosperous industrial use relies on outdoor storage of mounds of supplies or ground-up materials for recycling, your economic development people may be able to encourage and incentivize the business to relocate or screen stockpiles.
+For example, if prosperous industrial use relies on outdoor storage of mounds of supplies or ground-up materials for recycling, your economic development people may be able to encourage and incentivize the business to relocate or screen stockpiles, or just consolidate their junk!
 Keep in mind that the stockpiles and storage yards may be hazardous to water quality as well.

 At this point it becomes worthwhile and indeed essential to formulate a plan for your waterfront.
 It should be a public process following a community planning model.
 Now begins the lengthy and often difficult conversation about the ideal future of the waterfront and how it should evolve over the next 40 years.
 We do recommend a planning horizon of more than the typical five or twenty years, as waterfronts usually involve long-range business decision-making.